appacademy-prep-work/appacademy-prep-work.github.io/_includes/technical-interview.md

 We have chosen these problems carefully as they are similar in difficulty and concepts exercised to our harder interview questions.

+## Pointers

++ We need to know how well you can communicate about programming and your own code.
+  + Talk us through your approach as you work through the problem.
++ We want to evaluate you on your own work, so the interview is closed-book.
+  + **Ask** your interviewer questions, especially if they're related to syntax or your general approach to a problem.
+They'll be happy to help!
++ You won't be able to run your code in any REPL or interpreter.
+  + Take some time to **practice** writing working code without the help of a REPL.
+  + Speed is important.
+Time yourself to recreate a testing environment.
++ Bugs will come up.
+  + Practice breaking up your code into manageable parts.
+  + Be able to interpret the value (and type) of variables at any point in your method.
++ Make sure you can type quickly and accurately.
+Your time is limited, so don't get bogged down by your keyboard!
+Here are a few resources for
+practice:
+  + [typing.io](https://www.typing.io): Free, designed for programmers.
+  + [keybr](http://www.keybr.com/#!practice): General touch typing practice

 ## Additional Practice

-Practice solving problems and puzzles... _a lot_.
-The best thing you can do to prepare for a technical interview is to spend many hours solving a great number of problems.
+While the prep work provided above should be sufficient, if you feel unprepared to take the technical interview we recommend continuing to practice with other coding challenges.
 Here is a list of additional resources to check out to get some more practice.
 You may need to make an account to use some of these services.

 - [Code Wars][code-wars]: A collection of coding challenges rated by difficulty.
 Once you solve a problem, you can see other programmers' solutions.